jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-experience.rst

 Use an existing docker image
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using an existing docker image, that someone else has written and maintains,
+Using an existing docker image, that someone else has written and maintained,
 is the simplest approach.
 For example, Project Jupyter maintains the
 `jupyter/docker-stacks <https://github.com/jupyter/docker-stacks/>`_ repo,
 which contains ready to use docker images.
-A set of popular science and data
+Each image includes a set of
-science tools can be found in each image.
+commonly used science and data science libraries and tools.

 The `scipy-notebook <https://hub.docker.com/r/jupyter/scipy-notebook/>`_
 image, which can be found in the ``docker-stacks`` repo, contains